 The problems with hernia mesh have long been known.
 There have been tens of thousands of reports of patients who have experienced complications after their surgery that has used hernia mesh.
 Further, certain brands of hernia mesh have been recalled due to the risk of recurrence of surgery and other side effects.
 Nonetheless, the FDA has not issued any type of safety warning for hernia mesh.
-Given the extensive problems that patients have encountered, the agency’s silence to date regarding hernia mesh is confusing.
+Given the extensive problems that patients have encountered, the agency’s silence to date regarding hernia mesh warnings is confusing.

 FDA confusing silence

 The FDA is certainly aware of the issues surrounding the use of hernia mesh.
 In December 2016, the agency published information regarding hernia surgeries.
 This information laid out various options that patients have when deciding how to have their hernia repaired.
 The information discussed hernia meshes to an extent.
 The information set forth various considerations that patients need to consider when deciding on a surgical options.
 It did lay out the different types of hernia meshes that are available.
 It also did describe some of the complications that patients have experienced based on reports from the FDA’s Adverse Events Reporting System.
 Finally, the agency also referenced recall notices issued for certain types of hernia meshes.
 However, this information just listed possible complications and did not rise to the level of an FDA warning.
 At this point, all the FDA has done is communicated about side effects that have been reported as opposed to giving its own opinion about the possible safety problems.
 This is notwithstanding the fact that the agency receives hundreds of reports each month about negative side effects.

 FDA firm action on Pelvic Mesh